Published on Brock University (http://www.brocku.ca)

 Institutions, Brock Included, use their data to identify aspects of the undergraduate experience inside and outside the classroom that can be improved through changes in policies and practices more consistent with good practices in undergraduate education.
 This information is also intended for use by prospective students, their parents, academic advisers, institutional research officers, and researchers generally in learning more about how students spend their time and what they gain from their experiences.

 For more detailed information, visit http://nsse.iub.edu/

 In 2006, all of the provincially-assisted universities in Ontario participated in the NSSE survey.
 This was in response to the Ontario government’s call for greater accountability and focus on the quality of the student’s learning experience.
 The results from the NSSE survey were to be used to measure the extent to which the resources provided by the government are being used to improve the student’s educational experience.
 In 2008, Brock (along with all Ontario universities) participated for a second time in the NSSE survey and then did so again in 2011.
-See below for summaries of the results of all three surveys.
+2013 marked the first year of NSSE’s updated survey instrument and new customization options.

 The Office of Institutional Analysis and Planning is responsible for matters related to the NSSE survey administration and analysis.
 For inquiries, please contact Dr. Juan Xu at firstname.lastname@example.org or 905-688-5550, Ext.
 4776.

 The following are summaries of the results of all four surveys:

 Section II: Detailed Institutional Reports Provided by NSSE